veejaypee/nixvim.config.d/README.md

-# Nixvim template
+# Nixvim

-This template gives you a good starting point for configuring nixvim standalone.
+My configuration for nixvim

+## TODO

+- figure out what is implemented in nixvim to use and what needs to be done with LUA imports.

 ## Configuring